gitmachtl/scripts/cardano/mainnet/README.md

 This will show you how many Witnesses included in your current PoolRegistration are READY **signed (green)** and which ones are MISSING **unsigned (magenta)** and must be signed now.<br>To do so you have the Witness-File we learned about a few lines above ```<poolname>.<ownername>_<id>.witness```.
 You can **sign a Witness-File** on the same machine, on your Online-Machine, on your Offline-Machine or send the file around the world and let it sign by a friend so he can send it back to you later.

-> :warning: You have a limited time window to complete all the Witnesses, this is set to 100.000 slots, so a little bit over 1 day !
+> ⚠️ You have a limited time window to complete all the Witnesses, this is set to 100.000 slots, so a little bit over 1 day !

 ### Sign an unsigned Witness-File